 Managers and team leaders are facing similar stresses to their staff and may experience additional pressure relating to the responsibilities of their role.
 It’s important that the above provisions and strategies are in place for both workers and managers, and that managers can be role-models for self-care strategies to mitigate stress.

-If you want to know more about mental health and how you can protect yourself and your staff, join us on Friday 29th May at 5pm for an interactive webinar session with Mark Walsh, founder of Covid Calm.
-We’ll be talking about psychological PPE and giving you some actionable tips that you can implement right away.
+If you want to know more about mental health and how you can protect yourself and your staff, watch our on-demand webinar with Mark Walsh, founder of Covid Calm where we talk about implementing practical tips for metal heath and how you can spot mental health decline in your staff.